Sea Like a Mirror

 January – May 2025

-Sea Like a Mirror is an ambitious national partnership programme, commissioned to celebrate the 200th anniversary of the Royal National Lifeboat Institution (RNLI), inspired by the profound legacy of their life-saving work and the special status its volunteer crews occupy in our island nation.
+Sea Like a Mirror was an ambitious national partnership programme, commissioned to celebrate the 200th anniversary of the Royal National Lifeboat Institution (RNLI), inspired by the profound legacy of their life-saving work and the special status its volunteer crews occupy in our island nation.

-Alongside a newly commissioned artwork that will tour partner locations across the country, Norfolk & Norwich Festival’s Connect & Create team have also commissioned two community engagement projects connecting local artists to young people living along the Norfolk coast.
+Alongside a newly commissioned artwork that will tour partner locations across the country, Norfolk & Norwich Festival’s Connect & Create team also commissioned two community engagement projects connecting local artists to young people living along the Norfolk coast.

 White Horses